-Trampolines need special care in the winter to protect it from cold.
+Trampolines need special care in the winter to protect them from the cold.
 Trampoline users either disassemble and store the trampoline inside in the winter or leave it out and jump there as usual.
-But you may be wondering, which is the right way between two.
+But you may be wondering which is the right way between the two.

-If you want to leave the trampoline outside you have to prepare your trampoline i.e. winterizing it for the upcoming winter to protect it from the chill.
+If you want to leave the trampoline outside, you have to prepare your trampoline i.e., Winterizing it for the upcoming winter to protect it from the chill.
 So, how to winterize a trampoline to protect it from chilly weather.
-Trampoline winterizing includes cleaning the trampoline, removing net, spring pad, and other vulnerable parts.
+Trampoline winterizing includes cleaning the trampoline and removing the net, spring pad, and other vulnerable parts.

 Trampoline winter care is a must to keep your trampoline protected in winter.
 Before I hop on the ways of winterizing a trampoline, let’s discuss some things that might come to your mind.